 The decision-makers who control the most direct levers to protect forests — the establishment and enforcement of legal, regulatory and fiscal regimes to protect forests — such as cabinet ministers and governors are responsive to domestic political constituencies and national development narratives.
-When vested interests are able to frame forest protection as coming at the cost of smallholders, jobs or national sovereignty, the political costs of forest-positive action rise.
+When vested interests are able to frame forest protection as coming at the expense of smallholders, jobs or national sovereignty, the political costs of forest-positive action rise.

 As a result, appeals to global objectives served by protecting forests — including climate protection and biodiversity conservation — tend to fall flat, especially if they entail costs to important domestic constituencies.

-Well-intended legislative initiatives in consumer countries to restrict imports of commodities linked to deforestation, such as a proposed EU regulation to exclude products associated with deforestation from European markets, could provoke a counter-productive backlash unless they are accompanied by incentives that create a value proposition for elected leaders.
+Well-intended legislative initiatives in consumer countries to restrict imports of commodities linked to deforestation, such as a new EU regulation to exclude products associated with deforestation from European markets, could provoke a counter-productive backlash unless they are accompanied by incentives that create a value proposition for elected leaders.

 Therefore, there is a need to raise awareness of the very real — but often hidden — domestic benefits of forest protection and the very real domestic costs of forest destruction, and of who bears those costs.